nkashyap14/Zettelkasen/Zettelkasten/Union Find.md

 - find(): Determine which subset an element belongs to
 - union(): Join two subsets into a single subset

+- Union find starts off as a forest of trees where each tree's node is parent of itself
+- As you go through edges connect those tree's
+	- Everytime you merge your n components gets decremented by one
+- Also maintain a rank of the connected components
+	- Size in most cases
+- When merging find the root parent of both components.
+Connect to the one whose rank is bigger
+- Only do a union operation when both components you are connecting don't have the same root parent
 ## Core Operations & Complexity

 - Initialization: O(n)